pojome/activity-log/readme.txt

 Stable tag: 2.2.9
 License: GPLv2 or later

-Get aware of any activities that are taking place on your dashboard!
-Imagine it like a black-box for your WordPress site.
+The #1 Activity Log plugin helps you monitor & log all changes and activities on your site, so you can run a safer, more organized WordPress site.

 == Description ==

-<h3>Like being in control?
-Check this out.</h3>

-We all know that it’s relatively easy to analyze what your visitors are looking for while browsing your site.
-But there is really no easy way to know what registered users (say, with an Administrator account or even Editors) are doing on the dashboard of your site.
-How can you know if a post was deleted? or if a plugin was activated/deactivated? or if the active theme was changed?
+A COMPLETE, EASY TO USE, STABLE AND WELL SUPPORTED WORDPRESS ACTIVITY LOG PLUGIN

+Want to monitor and track your site activity?
+Find out exactly who does what on your WordPress website. the Activity Log plugin is like an airplane's black box that logs every activity in WordPress, and lets you see exactly what people are doing on your site.

+* Like, if someone is trying to hack your site.
+* Or, when a post was published, and who published it.
+* Or, if a plugin was activated/deactivated.

+Useful, right?
+Trust us, you won't understand how you managed your website without it.
+The plugin is also lightning fast and works behind the scenes, so it doesn't affect site and admin performance (For optimal performance, we built the plugin so it runs on a separate table in the database).

-If you have tens of users or more, you really can’t know who did it.
-This plugin tries to solve this issue by tracking what users do on the dashboard of your WordPress site.
+If you have tens of users or more, you really can’t know who did what.
+This plugin tries to solve this issue by tracking what users do, and displaying it in an easy to use and easy to filter view on the dashboard of your WordPress site.

-<strong>As of this moment, the plugin logs things when:</strong><br />
+<h4>With the Activity Log you can log:</h4>
 * <strong>WordPress</strong> - Core Updates
 * <strong>Posts</strong> - Created, Updated, Deleted
 * <strong>Pages</strong> - Created, Updated, Deleted